 When we tested the Qi Value investment strategy in 2015 (and I started using it in my personal portfolio) I didn't think it would work this well.

-Over the 16 years from May 2001 to June 2017 we tested the Qi Value investment strategy across markets worldwide and it returned an astounding 710.7%!
+Over the nearly 20 year period from May 2001 to December 2020 we tested the Qi Value investment strategy in developed markets worldwide and it returned an astounding 837.4%!

-This is more than 20 times the 35.1% the market (MSCI World Index) returned over the same 16 year period.
+This is 11.2 times the 74.8% the market (MSCI World Index) returned over the same period.

 Before I tell you exactly how you can implement this strategy in your portfolio first some background information.

 Here at Quant Investing we are big supporters of combining a different ratios to find undervalued companies.
 This helps you to find companies that are undervalued from different points of view, for example based on earnings and cash flow.

 The first such indicator we told you about was Value Composite One (included in the screener) developed by James O'Shaughnessy.